AllanChen/IELTS_Summary/小作文practiecs.md

 people in this sector is around 60% more than India. in additional the figures for the Brazil in service sector also 30% high than India.
 Around one-thirds people is working on service sector in india.As we know India is part of the a developing countries which had been lager population in agricultural sector as the figures, 70% of workforce agricultural sector, it almost three-forth people. the number of people is 7 times more than Japan and 2 times more than Brazil.

 About the industrial sector of the three countries, Merely 10% of workforce in india compares to the agricultural sector almost 7 times less than it.
 Japan is the highest level in industrial sector almost one-third of working population work in the industrial sector that 10 % is higher than Brazil

+The proportion shows the worker in three different sectors between developing country and developed country.

+Speaking of Japan first, the service sector is a majority production which has two-thirds people in this sector is around 60% more than India.
+In additional the figures for Brazil in the service sector also 30% high than India.
+Around one -thirds people is working in the service sector in India.
+As we know, India is part of the developing countries which had the most population in the agricultural sector as the figures, 70% of workforce agricultural sector, it almost three-fourth people.
+The number of people is 7 times more than in Japan and 2 times more than in Brazil.

+About the industrial sector of the three countries, Merely 10% of the workforce in India compares to the agricultural sector.
+The data is almost 7 times less than agricultural sector.
+Japan is the highest level in the industrial sector; almost one-third of the working population work in the industrial sector that 10 % is higher than in Brazil.